carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 Scientists at UW-Madison and the Morgridge Institute [developed an imaging method](https://doi.org/10.1101/536813) to easily and quickly acquire images of T cell without destroying them.
 These images contain information that can be used to predict T cell activity.
-We would like to develop a classifier that can take an image of a T cell and predict whether it is active or inactive.
+We would like to develop a classifier that can take an image of a T cell and predict whether it is active or quiescent.
 The active cells could them be used for immunotherapy, and the inactive cells could be discarded.
 _Comment: Is this our text or was it derived from another source?
 Need to avoid as much bio jargon as possible and use inactive instead of quiescent._
+*Milica's comment: This is out text - Jay wrote it*

 ### Dataset description

-This microscopy dataset includes grayscale images of two type of T cells: activated and inactive.
+This microscopy dataset includes grayscale images of two type of T cells: activated and quiescent.
 These T cells come from blood samples from six human donors.
 _Comment: Do we need to make these images bigger?_